Market outlook

 Overview

-• QQQ’s underperformance vs. the S&P 500 was driven by its overweight exposure and differentiated holdings in the Technology sector.
-The ETF’s underweight exposure and differentiated holdings in the Health Care sector also detracted from relative performance.
+• QQQ’s outperformance vs. the S&P 500 was driven by its differentiated holdings in the Consumer Discretionary sector.
+The Health Care sector was the second largest contributor to outperformance driven by its underweight allocation and differentiated holdings.

-• For the month of August, shares traded of QQQ rose by 13.34% month-over-month along with notional value traded rising by 8.66% month-over-month.1
+• For the month of October, shares traded of QQQ fell by 17.92% month-over-month along with notional value traded falling by 14.70% month-over-month.1

 Market Recap

-The Consumer Price Index (CPI) reading was released on August 14th and saw the year-over-year report beneath expectations while the month-over-month was in line.3 Year-over-year inflation was reported at 2.9%, below the estimate and prior reading of 3.0%.
-Core CPI, which excludes the costs of Food and Energy, rose at a year-over-year rate of 3.2%, in line with estimates and below the prior reading of 3.3%.
+The September results of Consumer Price Index (CPI) were released on October 10th and showed a slight rise in inflation.8 Both the year-over-year and month-over-month readings were reported above expectations.
+Year-over-year inflation was reported at 2.4%, above the 2.3% expectation but below the prior reading of 2.5%.
+Core CPI, which excludes the costs of Food and Energy, rose to 3.3%, higher than the prior reading of 3.2%.
 There was a rise in the cost of Core Services, which continued to be the largest contributor to the year-over-year reading.
-Increases were also seen in the cost of Food and the cost of Energy.
-The cost of Core Goods continued to fall for the seventh month in a row and was the only detractor to year-over-year CPI.
+An increase was also seen in the cost of Food.
+The cost of Core Goods and the cost of Energy continued to fall.

 QQQ Performance